 If you’re interested in attempting the Shou Sugi Ban technique on your next outdoor project, be sure to watch our full tutorial.
 The basic steps include:

 Using a torch, thoroughly scorch the wood, reading the wood’s surface and moving at an even rate down the plank.
 Take caution not to burn it to the point of compromising the structural integrity.
 As you will see in the video, there is an appropriate depth and extent to the burning process.

 Using a stiff bristled brush, scrape the surface of the wood until it is smooth and no longer shedding flakes of charred material.

-Apply a finish.
-Boiled Linseed Oil gives the piece a beautiful glow and provides some additional protection to the elements.
+Boiled linseed oil is great for cedar and will give the piece a beautiful glow while providing some additional protection against the elements.

 Which project will you try the Shou Sugi Ban method on?
 On the exterior of a birdhouse?
 A pair of adirondack chairs?
 A bench for the garden?
 If you’ve tried this technique, share it with us in the Official Woodworkers Guild of America Facebook group!